COLORECTAL CANCER OVERVIEW

 The side effects of colorectal cancer chemotherapy depend upon the type, combination, and schedule of drugs used.
 The most common side effects of each agent are listed below, but it is important to review the entire range of potential side effects of all of the individual drugs in the chemotherapy regimen with the healthcare team.

-Irinotecan — When given alone, irinotecan usually causes more diarrhea, lower blood counts, more fatigue, and more hair loss compared to 5-FU.
-When irinotecan is combined with 5-FU and leucovorin (FOLFIRI), the most common side effect is diarrhea.
+Irinotecan — When given alone, irinotecan usually causes more diarrhea, lower blood counts, more fatigue, and more hair loss compared to FU.
+When irinotecan is combined with FU and leucovorin (FOLFIRI), the most common side effect is diarrhea.
 Patients should call their healthcare provider immediately if severe diarrhea develops.

 Oxaliplatin — Oxaliplatin can cause numbness and tingling of the hands and feet; this is more likely with longer durations of therapy.
-This drug can also cause an unusual sensitivity to cold temperatures.
-This can result in painful spasms of the throat while inhaling cold air or ingesting cold liquids.
+This drug routinely also causes an unusual sensitivity to cold temperatures.
+This can result in the sensation of spasms of the throat while inhaling cold air or ingesting cold liquids.
 Patients should not drink cold fluids, avoid inhaling cold air, and avoid exposing the hands and feet to cold when possible in the several days surrounding their oxaliplatin infusions.

 Bevacizumab and aflibercept — Bevacizumab and aflibercept both target VEGF and they share many of the same side effects.
 Because there is a small risk that these agents can impair wound healing, surgery should be avoided for at least four weeks before and after treatment with bevacizumab or aflibercept (if possible) to avoid this potential side effect.